benhadiislam/My-first-python-code/README.md

-   # 🚀 100 Days of Code: Python Mastery & Architecture
+     # 🚀 Python Mastery & Data Architecture: 100-Day Challenge

 Welcome to my GitHub repository!
-This repository holds a very profound milestones in my academic and technical journey; it documents the very first lines of code I have ever written, marking my transition into Computer Science and Software Engineering.
+This repository holds very profound milestones in my academic and technical journey; it documents the very first lines of code I have ever written, marking my transition into Computer Science and Software Engineering.

 This repository serves as a transparent, high-quality, daily log to track my consistency, dedication, and long-term commitment to building functional software ecosystems.